Last Updated on October 13, 2020 by Nancie

 While the Squirrel Buster line of feeders work wonderfully for keeping squirrels out, I’ve honestly had less success with trying to use the Plus’ or Standard’s weight activation to keep larger birds like grackles out.
 So in a weird way, not having the option on this one simplifies things for me.

-I have this feeder hanging from a pole in the middle of my back yard.
-There is a Erva barrel type squirrel baffle on the pole itself and I have an Erva extra large disk baffle over it.
+I originally hung this feeder hanging from a baffled pole in the middle of my back yard (above), but when I needed a spot on the pole for a new Erva Starling-Proof Bluebird Feeder, I moved the Classic to a tree branch.
+I have an Erva extra large disk baffle over it.
 (This is overkill for a Squirrel Buster feeder but I lock squirrels out of my feeders with a vengeance!)
 So there has not been squirrel actually on this feeder in my yard.
 But since it works the same way as the Plus which I have seen work, I’m confident that if one did somehow manage it, they wouldn’t be able to get in.

 It’s important that you follow the feeder placement guidelines though.
 Because it is activated by the squirrel’s weight, you need to allow 18” clearance all the way around the feeder so that a squirrel can’t reach from something else to get into the feeder without putting their weight on it.